dhrubo55/personal-blog/content/posts/day-68-becoming-a-memory-plumber-a-tale-of-memory-leak-and-how-to-find-them-part-3.md

 relative = false

 +++
-1. What is memory leak
-2. What problems it causes
-3. Types
-4. Analyzing tools
-5. What to analyze and how
-6. What can we do to prevent it
-7. conclusion with example

 Analyzing for memory leaks in Java involves identifying objects that are no longer being used by the program but are still being held in memory. which can cause memory usage to increase over time and potentially lead to out-of-memory errors.
 Here are the steps for analyzing and identifying memory leaks in Java:

 ### Identify the symptoms: